Robust and optimal loading of general classical data into quantum computers: 3-qubit-per-node protocol

-\textit{\textbf{3-qubit-per-node protocol.}} The Clifford$+T$ complexity, which is important for fault-tolerant implementation, is not yet optimal for the protocol above.
-In~\cite{sm}, it is shown that the fault-tolerant performance can be further improved with our 3-qubit-per-node protocol.
-In this architecture, a middle sublayer is inserted between $(l,\uparrow)$ and $(l,\downarrow)$, while each qubit is still connect to at most 3 other qubits.
-One of the advantage is that we can use the pre-rotation~\cite{Gui.23} technique, i.e. rotations encoding amplitudes $\psi_j$ are implemented prior to the routing operations.
-This allows us to simultaneously achieve the linear Clifford$+T$ circuit depth, gate count number and space-time allocation (see Tabel.~\ref{tab:1}).
+The Clifford$+T$ complexity, which is important for fault-tolerant implementation, is not yet optimal for the protocol above.
+In this architecture, a middle sublayer is inserted between $(l,\uparrow)$ and $(l,\downarrow)$, while each qubit is still connected to at most 3 other qubits.
+One of the advantages is that we can use the pre-rotation~\cite{Gui.23} technique, i.e. rotations encoding amplitudes $\psi_{l,j}$ are implemented prior to the routing operations.
+This allows us to simultaneously achieve the linear Clifford$+T$ circuit depth, gate count number and STA (see Tabel.~\ref{tab:1}).
 More importantly, the 3-qubit-per-node protocol can further improve the noise robustness.
 All routing operations should be controlled by extra pointer qubits in the middle sublayers.
 This revision can block all the error propagation from bad branches to good branches, and hence improve the infidelity to